The Best Personal Locator Beacon and Satellite Messenger Review

 Is it easy to use?
 Can anyone pick it up and use it if needed?

 Of all of the devices, the ACR has the clearest and simplest instructions for initiating an SOS.
 The SPOT 3 comes in second place here for simplicity, but the InReach has the most thorough instruction label on the device.
-The Spot Connect Satellite Messenger has no instructions on the device (you would have to print instructions and keep them with the device).
+The SPOT 3 Satellite Messenger has no instructions on the device (you would have to print instructions and keep them with the device).

 What are your priorities?
 Messaging, rescue only, tracking?